 |What||When||Where||Start||ECTS||Lecturer and Tutor|

 This is a 9 ECTS (270 h) course targeted at master-level Computer Science and Mathematics students.
-Because of the scheduling problems caused by the ongoing COVID-19 pandemic, the lecture material will be provided asynchronously via videos for download through eCampus.
-In addition, there will be live Zoom sessions where students can ask questions about the lecture material.
-These are further accompanied by weekly problem sets that students are expected to solve in independent self-study.
-The solutions to the problem sets are discussed in the tutorial sessions.
+The lectures are accompanied by weekly problem sets that students are expected to solve in independent self-study.
+The solutions to the problem sets are discussed in the exercise hours.
 Each student is expected to participate actively in these.

 Computational Geometry is the study of algorithmic problems for geometric data thereby touching upon a wide spectrum of application areas including computer graphics, geographic information systems, robotics, and others.
 The study of geometric algorithms often involves the combinatorial analysis of the complexity of geometric configurations.
 This has fundamental connections to the mathematical area of Discrete and Combinatorial Geometry which is also the topic of this course.